Kington Rural: Governance

 Kington Rural is represented in the lowest tier of UK governance by the fourteen-member Kington Rural and Lower Harpton Group Parish Council, with twelve members from Kington Rural and two from Lower Harpton, jointly covering 284 households (2014–15).
 The purview of the council includes community buildings, planning, street lighting and furniture, allotments, monuments and memorials, cemeteries and crematoria, highways and traffic schemes, common pasture and open spaces.
 As Herefordshire is a unitary authority—no district council between parish and county councils—the parish sends councilors representing the Kington Ward containing the parishes of Huntington, Kington, Kington Rural, and Lower Harpton, with an estimated joint population of 3,315, to Herefordshire County Council, and is part of the Northern Area Meeting Group of the Herefordshire four-parts Parish Council Area Meeting Groups.

-Kington Rural is represented in the UK parliament as part of the North Herefordshire constituency, held by the Conservative Party since 2010 by Bill Wiggin.
+Kington Rural is represented in the UK parliament as part of the North Herefordshire constituency.

-Until Brexit, on 31 January 2019, the parish was represented in the European Parliament as part of the West Midlands constituency.